Enter a new era in poetry

 Digital Lyric : beyond the book

-Financed by the SNSF’S Agora funding scheme, developed by the UNIL, the EPFL, the HEIG, and the HEAD, this project brings together academic, creative, cultural, and scientific institutions to put on an exceptional exhibition highlighting the interaction between poetry and digital technology.
-By reconsidering our relationship to books, these institutions will work together to show how new technologies enable the mapping of a lyrical territory , the creation of powerful immersive experiences, and a fresh look at poetry.
+Financed by the SNSF’S Agora funding scheme, developed by the UNIL, the EPFL, the HEIG, and the HEAD, the Digital Lyric project brings together academic, creative, cultural, and scientific institutions to put on an exceptional exhibition highlighting the interaction between poetry and digital technology.
+This exhibition is the result of a project conducted over several years and it reconsiders our relationship to this art of language: beyond the book, poetry can show how new technologies create new immersive experiences (augmented reality, virtual reality) or offer a new perspective on poetic material (anthologies, augmented performances), more embodied and sensitive.

 This exhibition will show that:

 1. Multimedia poetry can stimulate all the senses.

 2. Our attention can be captured more intensely and for longer than in silent reading.

 3. The pleasure experienced through the interaction with the poem is greater.

 4. We can discover traditional or contemporary poetry in innovative ways.

 5. The focus on everyday poetry can be developed, its particularly important definition including several media and innovations.

 The exhibition aims to bring poetry to life in a different way by encouraging direct contact with it, allowing the public to question the evolution of literature associated with books towards literature in the digital age.
 It is thus articulated around the following aims: